Bipin Karki

 Bipin Karki (बिपिन कार्की, born 21 August 1982 in Bahuni, Nepal) is a Nepalese film and theatre actor known for his work in Nepali cinema.

-Karki began his career at a young age by appearing in stage plays with his brother Arjun Karki.
+Karki started acting at a young age by appearing in stage plays with his brother, Arjun Karki.
 Karki performed stage plays with Kamal Mani Nepal and his guru Sunil Pokharel at Gurukul Theatre in Kathmandu in 2005.
 As a screen actor, he first appeared in Loot (2012) as a Gangster (short role) and then had a role in Chhadke (2013).
 He rose to prominence after starring in Pashupati Prasad in a villain role and won a National Film Award.

 Early life and family

 Karki was born on 21 August 1982 in Bahuni, Morang District, Nepal.
 In 2016, he married Reshma Katuwal and they have a daughter.

 Acting career

 From a young age, Karki appeared in various stage plays in his hometown, Bahuni.
 Then he moved to Kathmandu, Nepal, to appear in theatre plays.
 He acted with his friend from his village, Kamal Mani Nepal, now a Nepalese actor.
 After appearing in a few theatre plays, he met Sunil Pokharel, who helped him improve his acting skills.
 He joined Gurukul Theatre in 2005.